PCT national phase entry into foreign countries: What to know

 PPH is available in China.

-Japan national phase
+Japan national stage

 Japan has a 30-month national stage deadline, but it is possible to file a last minute national stage application in Japan without a Japanese translation.